NStal/node-watch-compile/README.md

 ```
 Watchfile's working directory is always based on `pwd` of your shell.

-Watchfile is considered as an standard node module and latter running by require("vm").runInContext.
+Watchfile is considered as an standard node module and latter running by `require("vm").runInContext`.

 Consider the folder structure
 ```